clay099/messenger/README.md

 Run `yarn install` or `npm install` to install all required packages

+In order to get the sockets to work add an environment variable called "REACT_APP_API_URL".
+This variable should correspond with the backend API address.

 To start the project in dev mode use `yarn start` or `npm run start`

 To run the test scripts use `yarn test` or `npm run test`